Preventing Spam with CAPTCHA

 reCAPTCHA v2 (Checkbox)

-• reCAPTCHA API site/secret key - Generate Google reCAPTCHA API keys for your site enter them into the text fields.
+Site key / Secret key – Generate Google reCAPTCHA API keys for your site and enter them into the text fields.
 Make sure to select reCAPTCHA v2 ("I'm not a robot" Checkbox) as the type of reCAPTCHA when registering your site.

 Normal: